 Not that I would know anything about that last one… ahem.

 We’ve been going through a lot of citrus fruits lately…ever since we started drinking smoothies when I received this powerful hunk of machinery for my birthday.

 Oh yes, that my loyal readers, is a Blendtec.
 Commonly known in YouTube-land as “the blender that will turn an iPod into dust.”
 And it’s all MINE!

 Remember when I said we were going through a lot of citrus fruits?
-Well when I read about various purposes for orange peels, I knew it would be a great idea for other citrus fruits too.
+Well when I read about various, I knew it would be a great idea for other citrus fruits too.
 Now I have a purpose for those peels!

 We keep adding various citrus of all varieties (it’s held lemon, orange and lime at the same time) and top it off with vinegar.
 When it’s full (like it was last week), I can use it to mop the floor (1 cup of citrus vinegar to ½ sink of warm water) or dilute it into a spray bottle for an all-natural, all-purpose cleaner, or basically substitute it for any recipe or cleaning solution that calls for white vinegar.

 Some of you may be asking – why bother with the citrus?
 Why not just use straight-up plain white vinegar?